guitrain/terraform-training-intermediate/labs/lab01-command-line/README.md

-# Lesson 1 - Terraform Command Line
+# Lab 1 - Terraform Command Line

 The purpose of this exercise is to get familiar with some of the more important Terraform commands.
 Specifically we will look at:-